7 Sources of Retirement Income When On A Tight Budget

 Tax-deferred savings accounts will be taxed, although distributions from Roth accounts are tax-free.
 You might want to consider getting the latter so you can reduce your taxes when you get older.

-If you are self-employed or you run your own business, you can still make contributions to a tax-deferred retirement account.
-For your case, you have the option to open a traditional IRA or a Roth account as well.
+If you are self-employed or run your own business, you can still contribute to a tax-deferred retirement account.
+In your case, you can also open a traditional IRA or a Roth account.

 Real Estate Investments